Modern-Modpacks/awesome-packdev/README.md

 ### Websites

+- [KJSPKG Lookup](https://kjspkglookup.modernmodpacks.site/) - Simple registry/search website for all package on KJSPKG.
 - [Modded Minecraft Reviews](https://mmcreviews.com/) - Community-maintained hub offering reviews for submitted mods and modpacks, includes the ability for maintainers of projects to respond to the reviews.
 - [Opticraft](https://red-studio-ragnarok.github.io/Opticraft/) - List of various 1.12.2 optimization mods including the descriptions of what they do.
 - [Useful Mods](https://github.com/TheUsefulLists/UsefulMods) - General list of mods for different versions that improve the performance of the game and fix various bugs.